 Overview

-Navigating the SARS dispute resolution process is critical for tax practitioners and taxpayers alike.
-In this session, we will demystify the complexities of Requests for Correction (RFC), Notices of Objection (NOO), and the Appeals process.
-We will explore the procedural timelines, common pitfalls that lead to rejected objections, and the strategic approach required when dealing with SARS.
-This webinar is designed to equip you with the practical knowledge to handle disputes confidently and efficiently.
+Navigating the SARS dispute resolution process was critical for tax practitioners and taxpayers alike.
+In this session, we demystified the complexities of Requests for Correction (RFC), Notices of Objection (NOO), and the Appeals process.
+We explored the procedural timelines, common pitfalls that led to rejected objections, and the strategic approach required when dealing with SARS.
+This webinar was designed to equip you with the practical knowledge to handle disputes confidently and efficiently.

 Webinar Content

-- Overview of the legal framework governing tax disputes: Tax Administration Act, Chapter 9
+- Provided an overview of the legal framework governing tax disputes: Tax Administration Act, Chapter 9.

-- Practical guidance on when to use a Request for Correction (RFC) versus a Notice of Objection (NOO)
+- Offered practical guidance on when to use a Request for Correction (RFC) versus a Notice of Objection (NOO).

-- Statutory and practical requirements for a valid objection (ADR1/NOO)
+- Outlined the statutory and practical requirements for a valid objection (ADR1/NOO).

-- Managing disallowed objections and preparing matters for the Appeals process
+- Covered the management of disallowed objections and the preparation of matters for the Appeals process.

-- Condonation requirements for late objections and appeals
+- Explained condonation requirements for late objections and appeals.

-- Practical case studies illustrating common dispute resolution challenges and outcomes
+- Analyzed practical case studies illustrating common dispute resolution challenges and outcomes.

 Competencies Developed

-- Drafting effective and compliant tax dispute correspondence
+- Drafting skills for effective and compliant tax dispute correspondence.

 Presenter